MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-in-user-after-sign-up.md

 ---
-title: Sign in user after sign up
+title: Sign in user after sign-up
-description: Learn how to sign in user after sign up.
+description: Learn how to sign in user after sign-up.

 author: henrymbuguakiarie
 manager: mwongerapk